fronzbot/githass/patch/README.md

 ```

 ### What the script does
-The first time this script it run, it will create a directory that contains the original contents
+The first time this script is run, it will create a directory that contains the original contents
-of each file listed below.
-This serve as reference points to determine if it's safe to make a change
+of each python file in the patch.ini configuration file.
+This serves as reference points to determine if
-or if it requires more user interaction.
-After an upgrade, run the script and it will diff the new file
+it's safe to make a change or if it requires more user interaction.
+After an upgrade, run the script and it
-with the saved copy to determine any differences.
-If there are none, it will peform the action described below.
+will diff the new file with the saved copy to determine any differences.
+If there are none, it will peform
-If there ARE differences, the script will notify the user and display the differences (and also write
+the find and replace indicated in the patch.ini file.
+If there ARE differences, the script will notify the
-them to a log file).
-The user can either then continue with the action described below, or postpone
+user and display the differences.
+The user can either then continue with the find/replace action, or postpone
-it to rectify the differences and determine if any changes need to be made by the action.
-In either
+it to rectify the differences and determine if any changes need to be made.
+The new file is only copied over
-case, the new file will be copied over and used as the new reference file.
+if changes are accepted (and the file is copied BEFORE changes are made in order to serve as a fresh reference
+point for future homeassistant versions)